mathscapes/website/_posts/2016-06-14-introducing-mathscapes-research.md

 Often the most simple looking problems are the hardest.
 Finding just a solution do not suffice — most of our resources are limited, and optimal algorithms will allow better utilization of resources.
 This very point brings us to Mathematics — it sets up the foundation for us to theorize the patterns, conjectures, and design algorithms that are not just correct but efficient too.

-> “Abstraction consists essentially in the creation and utilization of ambiguity.” ..
+> “Abstraction consists essentially in the creation and utilization of ambiguity.” [..]
 “Logic moves in one direction, the direction of clarity, coherence, and structure.
 Ambiguity moves in the other direction, that of fluidity, openness, and release.
-Mathematics moves back and forth between these two poles. ..
-It is the interaction between these different aspects that gives mathematics its power.”  — William Byers (How Mathematicians Think, Princeton University Press, 2007)
+Mathematics moves back and forth between these two poles. [..]
+It is the interaction between these different aspects that gives mathematics its power.” <span class="source">— William Byers (How Mathematicians Think, Princeton University Press, 2007)</span>

 ## Mathscapes’ pursuit is to transform the way the world engages with technology.